BJP demands CBI probe into 'anomalies' in PDS, TMC hits back

-Alleging anomalies in the Public Distribution System (PDS) in West Bengal, the BJP demanded a CBI probe into it.
-The party claimed that a section of poor people in the state are not getting foodgrains and starving.
+Alleging anomalies in the Public Distribution System (PDS) in West Bengal, the BJP has demanded a CBI probe into it.
+The party claimed that a section of poor people in the state is not getting foodgrains and starving.

 BJP national secretary Rahul Sinha further demanded that state food supplies minister Jyotipriyo Mullick be immediately removed for "failing to perform" his duties.
 "Despite the central government providing ration, the state is not delivering it to the poor.
 There is a scam going on in the state, PDS scam.
 The poor people are being deprived.

 We want a CBI inquiry into this scam.
-The chief minister must order a CBI inquiry so that the truth comes out," Sinha said.
+The chief minister must order a CBI inquiry so that the truth comes out," Sinha said on Monday.
 HItting back, Mullick said the allegations against the state government are baseless and politically motivated.

 Governor Jagdeep Dhankhar on Monday wrote a letter to Chief Minister Mamata Banerjee, expressing concerns over the state's PDS.
 "The situation of PDS in the state has reached alarming levels of concerns," he said.